xindzju/vscode-awesome-snippets/README.md

 See also the list of [contributors](https://github.com/xindzju/vscode-cppsnippets/graphs/contributors) who participated in this project.

 ### License
-This project if licensed under the MIT License - see the [LICNESE](https://github.com/xindzju/vscode-cppsnippets/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICNESE](https://github.com/xindzju/vscode-cppsnippets/blob/master/LICENSE) file for details.

 ### Acknowledgements
 * Hat tip to anyone whose code are used